 - Official final high school transcript or GED scores (or associate’s degree)

 Applications are evaluated for fall, spring and summer terms on a rolling basis until classes are full.

-to schedule an advising appointment.
+to meet with a counselor.
 This can be done in person, on the phone or via e-mail.
 We’ll discuss your educational needs, assess potential transfer credits and explore degree options.